des4maisons/til/thoughts/random.md

+- Things whose data sources are simple yaml files or hash tables are nice.
+    Things that make it hard to programmatically update their data sources are not nice :(
 - When proposing a change, phrase the proposition as "Does anyone object to this?" vs "Is this OK?".
 There are a lot of ways to do things and you work with smart people who have lots of strong, well-informed opinions.
 Avoid